longhairguy/testApp/README.md

 ## How to Run This :-

 #### Use Docker!
-      We have Dockerized the Whole app and you can use it using these kinds .
+      We have Dockerized the Whole app and you can use by following these commands.

 #### First Install Docker
    Link:https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04